luphysics/PyMODA/docs/developer-guide.md

 This diagram demonstrates how the GUI code in `TFPresenter`, the class controlling the time-frequency window, interacts with `MPHandler` and `Scheduler`.
 TFPresenter runs `coro_calculate()` as a coroutine on the main thread, which then waits for the results using `await` and shows them in the GUI.

 ![Diagram demonstrating how TFPresenter, MPHandler and Scheduler interact.](/docs/images/TFPresenter.png)

-## Update system

-PyMODA features a built-in updater, which is able to automatically download a new version of PyMODA and replace the old version.

-> **Note:** When the `.git` folder is present in PyMODA's root directory, the updater will not check for updates unless `Ctrl`+`U` is pressed while the launcher window is in focus.

-### Checking for updates

-To prevent excess work on the part of the developer, PyMODA will automatically detect updates based on changes to the `release` branch of the GitHub repository.

-When PyMODA checks for updates, it uses GitHub's API to retrieve the latest commit's hash.
-If the hash is not the same as the previously recorded hash, the update system reports that an update is available.
-This ensures that every commit to `release` triggers an update.

-> **Note:** On first launch, the latest commit hash is recorded as the previous hash.

-### Applying updates

-The process of applying an update is as follows:

-- PyMODA copies the contents of the `src/updater/` folder to a temporary folder, `temp/`.
-- PyMODA launches `temp/update.py` as a new program with the same Python interpreter and command-line arguments.
-This will be referenced to as *Updater*.
-- PyMODA exits.
-- *Updater* downloads the PyMODA repository as a .zip file to `temp/`.
-- *Updater* extracts the .zip file to a folder inside `temp/`.
-- *Updater* deletes the `backup/` folder, then copies the current contents of the `PyMODA` folder (excluding `temp/`) to `backup/`.
-- For each item in the first level of the `PyMODA` folder: if it exists, it is deleted by *Updater*; then the new file/folder is copied from the folder inside `temp/` to its new location.
-- *Updater* starts a shell command which will update the packages used by PyMODA using `packages/install.py` and then launch PyMODA with the same Python interpreter and command-line arguments.
-If the update was judged to be successful, another command-line argument, `--post-update`, is added.
-- *Updater* exits, leaving the shell command running.
-- After the packages are updated, PyMODA launches.
-If the `--post-update` argument is present, PyMODA removes the `temp/` folder and records the latest commit hash from GitHub.
-The `--post-update` argument is then removed from `sys.argv`.

-> **Note:** All paths specified in this section are relative to PyMODA's root directory.

-### Modifying the update system

-***Take care when modifying the update system***, because if a bug is introduced:

-- Users will be stranded on a broken version of the program, which will be **unable to apply the fixes which are required**.
-- Problems will not be noticed until the new version of the program attempts to update, i.e. until the first change after the broken release.
-- Depending on the bug, users may not be made aware that updates are failing; this may lead to confusing feedback about bugs which have been fixed.

-**Changing the name of relevant files/folders such as `updater` and `update.py` will break the update system.** If name changes are necessary, ensure that all references to names in the code are searched for and changed.

-> **Note:** Any file/folder changes outside `src/updater` should be completely safe.

-When testing changes to the update system, remember that a successful update will replace the new code with the older code from the GitHub repository.
-This means that *changes made to the post-update behaviour will not occur when testing an update*, but can be verified by supplying the `--post-update` argument manually.

-To test a full update, it is recommended to copy the PyMODA folder to a temporary location; then delete its `.git` folder, launch PyMODA from the new location and apply an update.